 It holds up to 24 eggs and the handles make it super easy to tote.

 No matter what you’re bringing to the party, it’s always good to have a good set of sealable dishes of different sizes.

-Growing up, I my family always used plastic containers—whether we were storing things in our refrigerator or packing food for lunch.
-Nowdays, I try to use glass when possible because it keeps moisture out of the container.
+Growing up, my family always used plastic containers—whether we were storing things in our refrigerator or packing food for lunch.
+Nowadays, I try to use glass when possible because it keeps moisture out of the container.

 I also love that they come in multiple sizes—great for dips, chopped salads, pasta dishes and more.